Settings / Display

 - IOS: if the brightness level changes spontaneously, check if IOS Settings / Wallpapers & Brightness / Auto-Brightness is enabled.
 You may want to turn it off.

 - Windows: this may not function on certain Windows devices.
 If the brightness level changes spontaneously, check if Settings / Display / Change Brightness Automatically is turned on.
 You may want to turn it off.

-- Use Green for Dusk/Night: When enabled, green colors are used for the status bar (and other non-chart data) when Dusk or Night color mode is selected, or when a dark palette is used for daytime.
+- Use Green for Dusk/Night: When enabled, green colors are used for the status bar and other non-chart data when Dusk or Night color mode is selected, or when a dark palette is used for daytime.

 - Alternate Color Palette: Enabling this changes to an alternate color palette.
 This is still based on S-52 colors, but has somewhat different conversion to display.
 Only change this if needed.
 Please contact us if you find this setting necessary to change.